Finding the perfect prom dress can be challenging, especially when you are petite.

 Simple silhouettes are not only great for preventing your dress from overwhelming you, but they also help to elongate your shape.
 Something all us petite ladies are eager to achieve.

 Most petite women would love to make their legs appear longer.
-So, the key to select the best prom dresses for short legs is to add length and create the illusion of height for us short girls.
+So, the key to selecting the best prom dresses for short legs is to add length and create the illusion of height for us short girls.
 That is why it is super important to select the right silhouette more than anything else.

 Below are some of the most flattering silhouette prom dress styles for short women.
 It’s less about the actual length of the dress and more about the overall silhouette to flatter your petite shape.